SwapnilD03/DIY-Spectrophotometer/README.md

 - Collect spectral data from various oil samples at different aging stages.
 - Preprocess the data using **NumPy** and **Pandas**.
 - Train the model using **TensorFlow** and **Keras**.

+### Predictions

+-After training the model,test the accuracy of the algorithm by testing it on newer samples -The model was found to efficiently identify and categorize different stages of aging of transformer oils